 However, these studies frequently isolate these elements, employ small sample sizes, or concentrate on major firms in developed contexts.
-Little empirical research has systematically incorporated these variables into a single model to analyze their impact on innovation and competitiveness, particularly among SMEs in emerging countries such as Vietnam.
+Few empirical studies have systematically incorporated these variables into a single model to analyze their impact on innovation and competitiveness, particularly among SMEs in emerging countries such as Vietnam.
 Furthermore, the importance of creative innovation in translating internal resources into competitive outcomes is underexplored.
-This study fills that gap by testing a comprehensive structural equation model (SEM) that assesses how five key factors: financial resources (FR), human resources (HR), technology and digital infrastructure (TI), corporate governance and innovation strategy (CG), and policy and legal environment (PL) influence creative innovation (CI) and, as a result, competitive capacity (CC) in Vietnamese SMEs.
-The study adds to the literature on innovation in emerging markets and gives practical insights for policy formulation and company strategy.
+This study fills that gap by testing a comprehensive structural equation model

+(SEM) that assesses how five key factors influence creative innovation (CI) and, consequently, competitive capacity (CC) in Vietnamese SMEs: financial resources (FR), human resources (HR), technology and digital infrastructure (TI), corporate governance and innovation strategy (CG), and policy and legal environment (PL).
+This study adds to the literature on innovation in EMs and provides practical insights for policy formulation and company strategy.

-Particularly for SMEs, innovation allows SMEs with limited resources to focus on areas where they can gain an advantage over larger competitors.
-This will enable them to focus their resources on unique products and services that meet customer needs more effectively.
+Innovation allows SMEs with limited resources to focus on areas where they can gain an advantage over larger competitors.
+This will enable them to more effectively focus their resources on unique products and services that meet customer needs.
 Furthermore, innovation provides opportunities to expand markets and find new customers.
-SMEs can reach new market segments by developing innovative products, services, or processes, increasing revenue and profits.
-Hence, the objective of this study was to find out the determinants influencing creative innovation and competitive capacity and suggest policy recommendations for enhancing creative innovation and competitive capacity at small and medium enterprises in Vietnam.
-Creative innovation (CI) is now crucial to the long-term success of SMEs in the face of fierce global competition and lightning-fast technological change.
-Financial resources (FR), human resources (HR), technology and digital infrastructure (TI), corporate governance and innovation strategy (CG), and the policy and legal environment (PL) are the five essential elements that impact innovation and competitive capacity (CC) according to this study.
-The innovative capacity of SMEs is shaped by each of these factors, which are separate but related.
-Internal competencies such as FR and HR lay the groundwork for innovation investment and talent-driven creativity.
+SMEs can reach new market segments by developing innovative products, services, or processes that increase revenue and profits.
+Hence, this study aimed to identify the determinants influencing creative innovation and competitive capacity and suggest policy recommendations for enhancing creative innovation and competitive capacity at small and medium enterprises in Vietnam.
+Creative innovation (CI) is now crucial to SMEs' long-term success in the face of fierce global competition and lightning-fast technological change.
+According to this study, financial resources (FR), human resources (HR), technology and digital infrastructure (TI), corporate governance and innovation strategy (CG), and the policy and legal environment (PL) are the five essential elements that impact innovation and CC.
+The innovative capacity of SMEs is shaped by each of these factors.
+Internal competencies, such as FR and HR, lay the groundwork for innovation investment and TDC.

-Through its dual role as an innovation enabler and catalyst, TI boosts operational efficiency and digital transformation.
-To back up innovative efforts, CG provides strategic guidance and makes decision-making structures easier.
-The laws, incentives, and regulations that makeup PL's external institutional framework can positively or negatively impact innovation.
-This model establishes a causal relationship between internal resources, innovation, and market performance through creative innovation, which acts as a mediating variable.
-It transforms the influence of FR, HR, TI, CG, and PL into concrete advances in competitive capacity.
+TI boosts operational efficiency and digital transformation through its dual role as an innovation enabler and catalyst.
+CG provides strategic guidance and makes decision-making structures easier to back up innovative efforts.
+The laws, incentives, and regulations that constitute the external institutional framework of PL can positively or negatively impact innovation.
+Through creative innovation, this model establishes a causal relationship between internal resources, innovation, and market performance, which acts as a mediating variable.
+It transforms the influence of FR, HR, TI, CG, and PL into concrete competitive capacity advances.
 This study focuses on identifying five factors affecting the creative innovation and competitive capacity of small and medium enterprises in Vietnam, including (1) Financial resources (FR), (2) Human resources (HR), (3) Technology and digital infrastructure (TI), (4) Corporate governance and innovation strategy (CG), (5) Policy and legal environment (PL).

-Financial resources play an essential role in promoting innovation and improving the competitiveness of small and medium enterprises (SMEs).
-A business with stable capital efficiently invested in research and development (R&D) applies new technology and improves production processes, thereby creating products/services of higher value (Perez-Alaniz et al., 2022).
-On the contrary, financial constraints make it difficult for businesses to implement innovation projects, affecting their competitiveness (Giebel & Kraft, 2019).
+Financial resources play an essential role in promoting innovation and improving the competitiveness of SMEs.
+A business with stable capital efficiently invested in R&D applies new technology and improves production processes, thereby creating higher value products/services (Perez-Alaniz et al., 2022).
+In contrast, financial constraints make it difficult for businesses to implement innovation projects, affecting their competitiveness (Giebel and Kraft, 2019).
 Therefore, H1 and H2 propose the following Figure 1.